nathansizemore/resume/README.md

 of each will stick with me forever.
-I like Linux because of its freedom, Emacs for the macros, C because it's simple enough to keep in your head but scary enough to make you think you ever could, Rust because it gives you C with npm but no need to RTFM, and finally 80-col widths because it's 2022 but not everyone has a wide-screen display and people sometimes read code on phones.
+I like Linux because of its freedom, Emacs for the macros, C because it's simple enough to keep in your head but scary enough to make you think you ever could, Rust because it gives you C with npm and no need to RTFM, and finally 80-col widths because it's 2022 but not everyone has a wide-screen display and people sometimes read code on phones.